apache/spark-website/developer-tools.md

 - `[test-maven]` - signals to test the pull request using maven
 - `[test-hadoop2.7]` - signals to test using Spark's Hadoop 2.7 profile
+- `[test-hadoop3.2]` - signals to test using Spark's Hadoop 3.2 profile

 <h3>Binary compatibility</h3>